-LabKitty does not play a scientist on TV, but we are scientists in real life.
+We here at LabKitty don't play scientists on TV, but we are scientists in real life.
 As such, we have a vested interest in how Hollywood portrays those of us in the rough trade.
 Case in point: CBS nerdfest The Big Bang Theory.

 Five Ways in Which the Guys on TBBT are Different from Real-Life Physicists

 For those of you not familiar with The Big Bang Theory, the show revolves around the exploits of two CalTech physicists and the arrival of comely new neighbor Penny who turns their life into a living hell with those little tops and tight capris.

 TBBT hits many nerd points spot-on, and does a pretty decent job with the techno-jargon (although please stop saying "complex Mandelbrot set."
 Nobody says "complex Mandelbrot set."
 It's just "Mandelbrot set").
 But, as the saying goes, birds gotta fly, fish gotta swim, and LabKitty gotta eat those birds and fish.
 Having reviewed Seasons 1 & 2, our inner nerd demands we point out:

 FIVE WAYS IN WHICH THE GUYS ON THE BIG BANG THEORY ARE DIFFERENT FROM REAL-LIFE PHYSICISTS